 It wasn’t real when I was hospitalized.
 Of course.
 It was just This Crazy Thing that was happening, this thing that was so heavily dramatic and insane that it temporarily paused the rest of my life, forcing me into a sort of anti-vacation, where I had escaped my everyday environment and gone to one where all I was thinking about was this crazy diagnosis and what it meant.
 Not what it meant for my life, just like, literally what it meant.

 And then I went home.
-And still it was new, so new that I couldn’t see what it was in a big picture sense yet — all I could see was how embarrassed I was, how fucking fat and useless I felt, what an imposition my sudden, distracting illness was on those around me and those who cared for me.
+And still it was new, so new that I couldn’t see what it was in a big picture sense yet — all I could see was how embarrassed I was, how fat and useless I felt, what an imposition my sudden, distracting illness was on those around me and those who cared for me.
 It still carried an air of Unreal—my brain shifted imperceptibly into survival mode, blocking out the truth of it in favor of the minutiae — and oh my god does diabetes provide minutiae in spades.
-My world became one of insurance battles (such an easy punching bag, insurance, so deserving, such an obvious shit show!), trying to get approved for a Dexcom, trying to get approved for a pump, trying to get my copays down, trying to figure out if mail order saved me any money, hours on the phone with my insurance company, with every goon they farm their diabetes supply management out to, with my doctors’ offices.
+My world became one of insurance battles (such an easy punching bag, insurance, so deserving, such an obvious crap show!), trying to get approved for a Dexcom, trying to get approved for a pump, trying to get my copays down, trying to figure out if mail order saved me any money, hours on the phone with my insurance company, with every goon they farm their diabetes supply management out to, with my doctors’ offices.

 And of course, I focused on learning All About Diabetes—I readily acknowledged how much I had to learn, studying, observing, taking notes.